 - decompile, reverse engineer, disassemble or attempt to derive the source code for the Software

 - create derivative works based the Software or modify it in any way

 - distribute copies of the Software or versions of it.

-myGovID Software uses third party software under license including Idemia Morpho SmartBio and WebBio server components under licence from Idemia Australasia Pty Ltd. Annexure A – Third Party Licenses and Software contains a full listing of myGovID third party licenses and software.
+myGovID software uses third party software under licence.
+Annexure A – Third Party Licences and Software contains a full listing of myGovID third party licences and software.

-You can email us for information about our Software at DigitalIdentity [at] ato.gov.au
+You can email us for information about our Software at firstname.lastname@example.org.